front-end-foundations/Introduction/readme.md

 1. Content (HTML) - uses HTML to _semantically_ markup the content
 1. Appearance (CSS) - uses CSS to determine how the content will appear to the user
 1. Behavior (JavaScript) - uses JavaScript to control how the pages works and allow the user to interact with the content

+This also illustrates an example of the separation of concerns.
+The HTML is the content, the CSS is the appearance and the JavaScript is the behavior.

 <!-- ## Separation of Concerns